waterbear-cloud/paco/docs/aim-config.rst

   * ``Services/``: These contain global or shared resources, such as S3 Buckets, IAM Users, EC2 Keypairs.

-In addition at the top level is a ``project.yaml`` file.
+Also at the top level is a ``project.yaml`` file.
 Currently this file just contains ``name:`` and ``title:`` attributes.

 Most of the YAML files are hierarchical dictionaries.
 Depending on where